 Chase Ultimate Rewards transfer at a 1:1 ratio to United MileagePlus, making the Chase Sapphire Preferred a great option for earning United Miles.
-There’s no limit to the number of points you can earn through card spend and the new card member bonus alone earns you 60,000 bonus points once you spend $4,000 in the first three months.
+There’s no limit to the number of points you can earn through card spend and the new card member bonus alone earns you 80,000 bonus points once you spend $4,000 in the first three months.
 Plus earn up to $50 in statement credits towards grocery store purchases within your first year of account opening.

 Chase Sapphire Reserve®

 The Chase Sapphire Reserve is a great choice if you’re looking for a taste of luxury travel: You’ll earn 60,000 bonus points when you spend $4,000 in the first three months and comes with several great perks like a $300 annual travel credit and global lounge access through Priority Pass Select.

 Your United miles will go furthest when you book United flights directly through United.
 Partner flights usually require more miles for the same leg as a United-operated flight in all classes, so consider United first to get the best value for your miles.

 You can also take advantage of United’s Excursionist Perk, which can give you a free one-way ticket when you book a multi-city itinerary as long as your trip meets the qualifications.